kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix-part-2/index.md

 highlight: true
 ---

-This is the second article in the series of articles about Hugo and Nix.
-If you have not read the [previous article]({{< ref "manage-website-with-hugo-and-nix" >}}), please do so before reading this article.

-# Introduction

 In this article, I'm going to explore how to manage Hugo themes with Nix.
 But before I talk about how Nix can help here, let me lay out the problems I find with Hugo themes.